-Box 7.2, Figure 1 | Estimates of the net cumulative energy change ($ZJ = 10^{21}$ Joules) for the period 1971-2018 associated with: (a) observations of changes in the global energy inventory; (b) integrated radiative forcing; and (c) integrated radiative response.
+Box 7.2, Figure 1:

+Estimates of the net cumulative energy change ($ZJ = 10^{21}$ Joules) for the period 1971-2018 associated with: (a) observations of changes in the Global Energy Inventory (b) Integrated Radiative Forcing; (c) Integrated Radiative Response.
 Black dotted lines indicate the central estimate with likely and very likely ranges as indicated in the legend.
-The grey dotted lines indicate the energy change associated with an estimated pre-industrial Earth energy imbalance of 0.2 W m-2 (a), and an illustration of an assumed pattern effect of -0.5 W m-2 °C-1 (c).
+The grey dotted lines indicate the energy change associated with an estimated pre-industrial Earth energy imbalance of 0.2 W m-2 (panel a) and an illustration of an assumed pattern effect of -0.5 W m-2 °C-1 (panel c).
 Background grey lines indicate equivalent heating rates in W m-2 per unit area of Earth's surface.
-Panels (d) and (e) show the breakdown of components, as indicated in the legend, for the global energy inventory and integrated radiative forcing, respectively.
-Panel (f) shows the global energy budget assessed for the period 1971-2018, that is, the consistency between the change in the global energy inventory relative to pre-industrial and the implied energy change from integrated radiative forcing plus integrated radiative response.
-Shading represents the very likely range for observed energy change relative to pre-industrial levels and likely range for all other quantities.
-Forcing and response time series are expressed relative to a baseline period of 1850-1900.
+Panels (d) and (e) show the breakdown of components, as indicated in the legend, for the Global Energy Inventory and Integrated Radiative Forcing, respectively.
+Panel (f) shows the Global Energy Budget assessed for the period 1971-2018, i.e. the consistency between the change in the Global Energy Inventory relative to pre-industrial and the implied energy change from Integrated Radiative Forcing plus Integrated Radiative Response under a number of different assumptions, as indicated in the figure legend, including assumptions of correlated and uncorrelated uncertainties in Forcing plus Response.
+Shading represents the very likely range for observed energy change relative to pre-industrial and likely range for all other quantities.
+Forcing and Response timeseries are expressed relative to a baseline period of 1850-1900.
 Further details on data sources and processing are available in the chapter data table (Table 7.SM.14).